 Beyond sunburns, Aloe vera gel is known for soothing a variety of ailments such as wounds, skin infections, hair loss, eczema, and more.
 Aloe was known worldwide for its healing properties and became a skin care staple across ancient cultures in Egypt, Greece, Rome, Babylonia, and China. 🧴

 Aloe is a sun-loving plant that evolved in the deserts of the Arabian peninsula.
 They’ve developed many clever tricks that help protect them from the harsh rays of the sun, many of which help soothe us as well! 😎

 Also known as

-Barbados Aloe, Burn Aloe, Coral Fire, Aloe 'coral fire' and True aloe
+Barbados Aloe, Burn Aloe, Coral Fire, True Aloe and Aloe vera 'hedgehog'

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.